learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 reached the _right_ edge of the game field?
 (Keep in mind that the dodger is 40px wide.)

-Once you've completed the work to get the tests to pass, the last step is to "try out" your application.
+Once you've completed the work to get the tests to pass (and submitted your work using CodeGrade), the last step is to "try out" your application.
 Make sure it works the way you expect in the browser.
 In professional applications, tests can't cover 100% of the use of the application.
 It's important to realize that "passing all the tests" _is not the same_ as "building a working application."

 Be sure to do a human-level manual "play through" with your dodger to make sure your working code _really works_!